stevejhiggs/blog/src/content/blog/moving-to-gatsby.md

 ## Gatsby starter

 Gatsby has a number of [pre-built starters](https://www.gatsbyjs.com/starters/?v=2) including a number of blog starters that would fit my requirements.
-But in this case I used the [gatsby starter blog](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-blog/).
+But in this case I used the [Gatsby starter blog](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-blog/).
 I then did some customisations on top of it:

 - Customised the site details
 - Ported to typescript